 Speaking about a glass of Chianti, let’s talk about the wine.
 I don’t want to get into it too much, and I try not to be too opinionated, but this is the best wine ever.
 Arguing with me on this is not an option, just agree.
 The nearby fields and rolling hills of Tuscany have produced some of the best wines for centuries and only continue to do so.
 While in the U.S we have to fight for a good bottle of Tuscan wine without throwing our wallets out the window, it is so simple in Florence.
 I will never forget the first time Tuscan wine hit my lips and I only paid $8 for the bottle.
 It felt like I was in heaven and I could never look back.
 Knowing that the wine is so easily accessible and cheap is a thing of beauty.
 Every restaurant has an extremely large wine list and can at times be overwhelming.
-Make it easy on yourself and just ask for a bottle of Chianti or the restaurant’s table wine.
-You can’t go wrong.
+Make it easy on yourself and just ask for a bottle of restaurant’s table wine, you can’t go wrong.

 If you are like me and realize you just can’t go back home without some wine, L’Antica Cantina del Chianti next to Duomo is a great spot to grab a couple bottles.
 They specialize in Tuscan wines and have no problem shipping it right to your door step.